nrkno/core-icons/lib/readme.md

 Contains expressive variants of a subset of the baseline icons

-- Expressive icons have `nrk-expressive-` prefix
+- Expressive icons are suffixed with `-expressive-` e.g. `nrk-tilgjengelighet-expressive`

 ### Logo

 Contains all logos for Norsk rikskringkasting (NRK)

-- Logos have `nrk-logo-` prefix
+- Logos have `nrk-logo-` prefix e.g. `nrk-logo-nrk`

 ## Browse icons